 Teachers rock.
 They work so hard and are often not fully appreciated for all that they do during and after school hours.
 Show them some love and let them know how much they have meant to your child by giving them teachers gifts they really want!
 Now that I am a parent myself I realize more than ever that a great teacher is worth his or her weight in gold!

 If you enjoyed this post then stick around!
-Here are a few of my favorites:
+Here are a few more teacher gift ideas: